 becoming a core developer often involves taking ownership of one of these area

-Zulip runs a lot of internship programs, so we have a lot of experience with new contributors.
+Zulip has a lot of experience working with new contributors.
 In our experience, these are the best predictors of success:

-These are also the main criteria we use to select interns for all of our internship programs.
+These are also the main criteria we use to select candidates for all of our outreach programs.

 If you find an easily reproducible bug and/or are experienced in reporting bugs, feel free to just open an issue on the relevant project on GitHub.

 Reporting security issues.
 Please do not report security issues publicly, including on public streams on chat.zulip.org.
 You can email firstname.lastname@example.org.
-We create a CVE for every security issue.
+We create a CVE for every security issue in our released software.